 Enjoy a new twist on an old favourite.
 Vegan and gluten-free burger.
 Firm and juicy beetroot patty, delicious turmeric mayo, creamy avocado and probiotic raw slaw.
 Best served with a green salad.

 A few Tips that can help you to make The Perfect Beet Burger:

-- If your veggie patty is mushy and bland, remove excess of liquid from vegetables.
+- If your veggie patty is mushy and bland, remove the excess of liquid from vegetables.
 If you make beetroot burger, cook the beetroot first.
 It helps to smooth the earthy aftertaste of beetroot.
 Then coarsely grate the beetroot and squeeze out the liquid using colander or sieve.
 The food processor makes beetroot texture is totally smooth, so I prefer to use the coarse grater.

 - Sticky ingredients can help hold the burger together.
 Prunes, mashed black beans or semi-dried tomatoes are very welcome here.
-Sour taste ingredients work great in beetroot burger, they balance the sweetness of beetroot.
+Sour taste ingredients work great in beetroot burger, they balance the sweetness of the beetroot.

 - Add some dry ingredients such as flour or bread crumbs.
 I like to use brown rice flour or Panko crumbs.

 Hold the mayo and wrap your taste buds around this delicious probiotic raw coleslaw from Living Goodness.
 This is slaw with more!
-Quick Draw Slaw is a great combination where you can find your usual faves like cabbage, carrot, onion paired with some colourful ingredients as celeriac, ginger, chili, garlic as well as celery and caraway seeds.
+Quick Draw Slaw is a great combination where you can find your usual faves like cabbage, carrot, onion paired with some colourful ingredients as celeriac, ginger, chilli, garlic as well as celery and caraway seeds.

-for 3 Burgers Patties
+3 Burgers Patties

 - 250 g (1/2 lb) Cooked beetroot